What are Requirements to get your AZ license in Ontario?

-If you are looking to get yourself an AZ license in Ontario, there are certain things and requirements which you need to fulfill before you can get behind the wheels.
+If you are looking to get yourself an AZ license in Ontario, there are certain things and requirements that you need to fulfill before you can get behind the wheels.
 These requirements are necessary and sacrosanct in order to get yourself an AZ license.

 - Applicant must be at least 18 years of age – Before you even think of applying you need to make sure that you are an adult in the eyes of law and which basically means you are above 18 years of age at the time of filing the AZ application.
 The preferred age group for AZ license drivers is over 24 years, anything less than that might result in higher insurance cost. f you are between the ages of 18 and 24, you may find it more difficult to acquire a trucking job, despite your qualifications, because you will be more expensive to insure.

 - Clean Driving Record – The second requirement to acquire an AZ license is that the applicant must have a clean driving record.
 A clean driving record however doesn’t mean that it has to be free of any errors.
-Minor speeding offence or things like that are not going to impact your AZ license application.
+Minor speeding offences or things like that are not going to impact your AZ license application.

 - No criminal records – At first you might think why is that even a requirement, after all you are just going to sit behind the wheels and drive.
 However, if you give it a thorough thought, you will realize that you as a truck driver will be hauling tons of cargo from one state to another and sometimes even cross country.
-These cargo can cost millions of dollars and all the stakeholders and authorities want to be sure that you are not going to be a liability for them and hence the requirement of no criminal record.
+This cargo can cost millions of dollars and all the stakeholders and authorities want to be sure that you are not going to be a liability for them and hence the requirement of no criminal record.

 - Clear MTO medical test - Another need that may appear strange at first look but is critical to being a good truck driver.
 It may appear like driving a truck is simple—after all, you're simply driving, right?
 Well, the answer is No!